apurva1795/miniProject1/README.md

 ## Jenny George

+<a name="Section3"></a>**Basic Commands needed to to manage the file system**

-12. **cd**:  Cd stands for “change directory”.
+1. **cd**:  Cd stands for “change directory”.
 Cd switches you into the specific directly of your choosing as well as changing the working directory.
 The cd command takes a directory name and then switches that to a different directory.

 ![Screenshot](cd1.png)

-13. **Mkdir**:  mkdir is used to make a directory.
+2. **Mkdir**:  mkdir is used to make a directory.
 We use it to create the directories that do not already exist.

 ![Screenshot](mkdir1.png)

-14. **Cp**:  This command is used to copy files in a directory.
+3. **Cp**:  This command is used to copy files in a directory.
 We use this command so we will be able to create an exact replica of the file with a different name.

 ![Screenshot](cp1.png)

-15. **Pwd**:  Pwd stands for print working directory.
+4. **Pwd**:  Pwd stands for print working directory.
 This command prints the working directory.
 Pwd is an environment which enables us to store the path.

 ![Screenshot](pwd1.png)

-16. **mv**. mv stands for move.
+4. **mv**. mv stands for move.
 This command moves one file from once place to another.
 We can also use this command to rename a folder.

 ![Screenshot](mv1.png)

-17. **rm**: rm stands for remove.
+5. **rm**: rm stands for remove.
 This command is used to remove files from different directories in Linux.

 ![Screenshot](rm1.png)

-18. **history**: The history command shows a list all commands that were executed previously since the session had began.
+6. **history**: The history command shows a list all commands that were executed previously since the session had began.
 We can use this to view those commands and prevent certain commands from being visible.

 ![Screenshot](history1.png)

-19. **home directory**: This command is used as a repository for the users personal files and programs.
+7. **home directory**: This command is used as a repository for the users personal files and programs.
 This directory is also called the login directory.

-20. **File path**: This is a representation of the location of a file or folder on a computer system.
+8. **File path**: This is a representation of the location of a file or folder on a computer system.

-21. **Using the tab key to complete the file paths**: The tab key allows for a user to automatically view commands that have been previously used.
+9. **Using the tab key to complete the file paths**: The tab key allows for a user to automatically view commands that have been previously used.
 With this command, users are able to type a few letters and press tab which will allow the rest of the file name to automatically fill.

+<a name="Section3"></a>**Change Log**